 This Toshiba model is not only available in conventional silver stainless steel color but also in contemporary-style and trendy black stainless steel too.
 Having a black finish, it’s less prone to fingerprints, smudges, and water spots.

 After admiring the beauteous look of the microwave, let’s talk about its functionality.
-It’s 0.9 cubic feet with a power of 900 watts and is befitted for jam-packed spaces and small families.
+This 0.9 cubic feet, 900 watt microwave oven is befitted for jam-packed spaces and small families.

 Even after being on the smaller spectrum of microwaves, Toshiba is surprisingly spacious and can easily house 10 inches dinner plates on a 10.6 inches turntable.